What Teachers say about #NotEvenOnce

-So with our experience in mentoring young people and working coalface with those in addiction we have developed our #NotEvenOnce Drug Prevention Projects in collaboration with the Dalgarno Institute.
-Stage 1 rolled out in November 2015 into Tasmanian High Schools, Communities and Sporting Clubs with excellent results.
+So with our experience in mentoring young people and working coalface with those in addiction we conceptualised our #NotEvenOnce Projects in 2014.
+Our collaboration with the Dalgarno Institute saw Stage 1 rolled out in November 2015 into Tasmanian High Schools, Communities and Sporting Clubs with excellent results.

 The success of the program has seen us invited to NSW and funded delivery of the program to High Schools in the Hawkesbury region, by the Windsor Police and Windsor RSL.
 The results were excellent. #NotEvenOnce continues in NSW and is now working towards National deliveries.

 We understand that a one-off, single seminar is not going to solve the issues young people face in the AOD space.
 What we do know is that our coal face experience, with those in addiction brings a very "real life" aspect to this arena within schools.
 As the external specialists, we are able to tie together all the schools have been teaching within their health program curriculums throughout the year and bring it to life for the students.
 Suddenly, it becomes very believable, when you are listening to someone share their personal life journey, through and beyond addiction and it all started at an age and in a place just like the students in front of us.

 We believe, the students need to be taken on a journey in conjunction with the schools existing health programs.
 Our seminars are written in alignment with the Australian Curriculum Framework.
 Start as early as we can and then journey each year to the next level.
 Bringing reality, latest "street" knowledge, research evidence and data to them to contemplate and retain for their decision processes in this space.
 Together with the schools we are building an incredibly powerful foundation for resilience within our young people.

 #NotEvenOnce Program Overview

 #NotEvenOnce school projects, educate students in highly engaging, multi media, school seminars which include :

 #NotEvenOnce 1.0 & 2.0: For year 7 & 8 students and is a basic introduction to alcohol and other drugs: